mrmarganski/mkdoc/docs/index.md

 - Basic Programming, Electronics, and CAD
 - How to contribute to the team (Fundraising/Media/Spirit/Culture/Branding/Community Outreach)

+## Specializations (After completed -Onboarding- Members Are Designated Into Specialized Sub Groups and Work to Master their Content)

+- CAD/DESIGN
+- JAVA PROGRAMMING
+- FABRICATION
+- ORGANIZATION
+- LEADERSHIP
+- OUTREACH
+- BUSINESS
+- MEDIA
+- STRATEGY
+- AND MORE!!

 **Stay curious, ask questions, and have fun!**